SiyuL1u/Code-of-research-about-water-yield/README.md

 ---

-## 4. sem_analysis.R
+## 4. SEM.R

-This script performs structural equation modeling (SEM) to evaluate the direct and indirect effects of climate and vegetation changes on water yield.
+This script performs structural equation modeling (SEM) to evaluate the direct and indirect effects of climate and vegetation factors on water yield.

 The workflow includes: